SylviaRemington/safety-tracker-django-back-end/README.md

 # Safety Tracker Django Back End API
 **I've created a Django/Python API using Django Rest Framework (DRF), with 5 data entities (users, stories, authors, comments, check-ins, and more for stretch targets) which exposes its endpoints so it can be consumed from any front end application (like react.js).**

-**I am in the process of updating the front end code to create building my first Django API & React Frontend full stack application as being fully functional!
-Currently, in progress...Basic CRUD functionality done; however, adding enhancements and new features currently.
+**I am in the process of updating the front end code to create building my first Django-API-React-Frontend full-stack application as being fully functional!
+Currently, in progress...Basic CRUD functionality done.
+Also, adding enhancements and new features currently.
 In addition, I am updating the code to work out better functionality in the "check_ins" section, to create a better user experience.**

 <hr>